Sentence Entailment in Compositional Distributional Semantics

+The outline of our contribution is as follows.
+We start with vectors and vector-based notions of entropy, pointing out a shortcoming of vector-level entropy when it comes to measuring a certain form of entailment, motivate how this problem can be solved using density matrices, and then move on to show how one can incorporate in the CCDS setting an entailment based on density matrices.
+In short, we develop a distributional notion of entailment that extends compositionally from words to phrase and sentences and which works for both vectors and density matrices.
+We argue, in theoretical, in concrete, and in experimental terms, that the notion of relative entropy on density matrices gives rise to a richer notion of word and sentence level entailment than the notion of KL-divergence on vectors.

-We conclude by providing a small scale experiment on data obtained from British National Corpus (BNC) applied to a toy short-sentence entailment task.
-This involves implementing a concrete way of building vectors and density matrices for words and composing them to obtain sentences.
+On the concrete side, we provide two small scale experiments on data collected from a text corpus, build vectors and density matrices, and apply the results to a toy word level entailment task and a short phrase and sentence entailment task.
+This involves implementing a concrete way of building vectors and density matrices for words and composing them to obtain vectors and density matrices for our short sentences.
+We elaborate on all of these in the corresponding sections of the paper.
+As will be pointed out below, some of the concrete constructions we present are novel.

+This paper is the journal version of the work presented in the 14th International Symposium in Artificial Intelligence and Mathematics \cite{ISAIM16}.
+The novel contributions of the current paper, in relation to its conference version, are as follows:

+\begin{enumerate} \item We prove a more general version of the main result of the previous paper, i.e. Theorem \ref{thm:main}.
+In the new version, this theorem is not restricted to sentences that satisfy Lambek's switching lemma, which says that the grammatical structures of sentences are only epsilon maps (i.e. applications of functions) and identities.
+Here, we show that the grammatical structures of phrases/sentences can be any morphism of a base category of finite dimensional vector spaces (for the vectorial entailments) and a base category of density matrices and completely positive maps (for the density matrix entailments).

+\item We develop and implement a new way of building concrete density matrices for words, thus work with two different concrete implementations, as opposed to the only one presented in the conference version.
+In the previous method, a density matrix was created as a convex combination of vectors representing contexts, following the quantum-mechanical intuition.
+The new method, on the other hand, is based on the philosophy that there might exist correlations between the contexts, and it directly implements the reasoning presented in Section \ref{sec:dih}.
+The examples of that section argue in favour of density matrices over vectors for basis correlation cases, and our new density matrices are built in the same way as prescribed by the general pattern present in such cases.

+\item We present additional analysis based on a new toy example for cases where there is a correlation between the contexts (in other words basis vectors/words), and show that density matrices built using the method described above do respect the entailment relations in these cases and do so better than vectors.

+\item Finally, we take advantage of the space provided in the journal version and provide more background on the categorical constructions used in CCDS.